 Did Paul transition?
 Do you think Paul will?
 Irrelevant.

 And even if Paul did.
-I should hopw youd ask for their pronouns first before continuing calling them Paul and he.
-The athleter would lose strength, explosiveness, stamina, endurance.
+I should hope you’d ask for their pronouns first before continuing calling them “Paul” and “he”.
+Referring to that athlete with male names and pronouns shows the explicit (not just implicit) bias, transphobia, and “in bad faith” reasoning by the person giving this “whataboutism”).
+The athlete in transition would be prone to losing strength, explosiveness, stamina, endurance.

 In disc golf, that would mean losing distance *.
-Not lose their putting game or their mental game.
+It would probably not mean losing their putting game or their mental game.

-* = the more thrown distance is based on technique rather than muscle/power, the lower the effect on distance thrown by losing testosterone.
+* = the more thrown distance is based on technique rather than muscle/power, the lower the effect on distance thrown by losing testosterone dependent performance potential.

 Technique is not hereditary, and it certainly is not gendered.
-It’s thousands of hours of practice, and perhaps a bit of talent and predisposition (a 6’3″ woman might have an inherent advantage in basketball while she’ll be at a similar disadvantage in gymnastics.)
-And both compete in either sport, there is no “you are too tall, you are too wingspan-ey.”
+It’s thousands of hours of practice, and perhaps a bit of talent and predisposition (a 6’3″ woman might have an inherent advantage in basketball while she’ll be at an equal but opposite disadvantage in gymnastics.)
+And both compete in either sport.
+There is no “you are too tall, you are too wingspan-ey.”

-The only sports I know of that any physical aspect is taken into account is with fighting and martial arts; where weight (I read that as inertia) is a factor that sees people divided into different classes.
+The only sports I know of that any physical aspect is taken into account is with fighting and martial arts (think boxing, judo, wrestling, karate); where weight (I read that as inertia, and a rather crude way of assuming a person’s lean muscle mass) is a factor that sees people divided into different classes.

-On distance, as Hailey King, Paige Pierce, and Henna Blomroos just to name a few, display on a daily bases, none of these women are bulky, or even seen as muscular by any definition.
+On distance, as Hailey King, Paige Pierce, and Henna Blomroos just to name a few, display on a daily basis, none of these women are tall, bulky, or are even seen as muscular by any definition.
 Then why do they throw 450ft+?
 Because of their impeccable technique.
-Honed by the same thousands of hours of practice.
+Honed by the aforementioned thousands of hours of practice.

 So, can we please leave out the muscle mass as a deciding factor on what is and isn’t fair?